jpb12/react-tree-graph/README.md

 `function(event, nodeId) { ... }`

-Event handlers in `pathProps` will be called with the source and node IDs as additional parameters.
+Event handlers in `pathProps` will be called with the source and target node IDs as additional parameters.

 `function(event, sourceNodeId, targetNodeId) { ... }`